rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 	* Partial eligibility determination to inform applicants of potential eligibility (and what other conditions / information may be necessary).
 	* Assess elibility for other programs when applying to any one program.
 Collecting data for these additional programs if eligibility is determined.
 	* Automatically extracting information from submitted documents, leave burden of verification on programs.
+		* Applicants can't be held responsible for errors made by such tools.
 	* Pre-assessing likely procedural denials
 	* Holistic intake and assessment of needs rather than program-by-program.